Top Endorsed Candidates

 Tanya Lloyd, Texas, TX-27 Primary Winner (Citizens Against AIPAC Corruption, Take BAC Congress, Organize for Peace)

-Chuck Park, New York, NY-06 (Citizens Against AIPAC Corruption, Integrity Index Pledge, Organize for Peace) · Jun 23
+Paul Nolley, Illinois, IL-16 Primary Winner (Citizens Against AIPAC Corruption, Integrity Index Pledge, Organize for Peace)

 Claire Reynolds, Texas, TX-11 Primary Winner (Progressive Voters Network, Take BAC Congress, Organize for Peace)